-First of all, I think what determines the power of these two kinds of communications, it’s they’re purpose of use.
+First of all, I think what determines the power of these two kinds of communication is their purpose.
 For example , if an article, which is a type of written communication, is used for the purpose of education or written sources, which is a format of past people’s communication with us, can be more efficient.
 Because these books are permanent and can be used anytime for review or as a source for unsolved questions .
-However, this possibility for spoken communication is not always a available .
+However, speaking lacks this feature.
 For example a teacher speaking during a session.

-On the other hand, However, the written communication can be so powerful, but sometimes spoken communication can be even more powerful , because there is a chance of interaction with human beings which can be so touching.
-Like seeing an old friend after a long time, instead of sending each other emails.
-Or being in the audience of a really important symposium is way more different and powerful than reading a text of what had been told in the meeting.
+On the other hand, written communication can be powerful, but sometimes spoken communication can be even more powerful because there is a chance of interaction with human beings which can be so touching.
+Like seeing an old friend after a long time, instead of sending each other emails. being in the audience of a really important symposium is way more powerful than reading a text of what was told in the meeting.

-In conclusion, while, there are different opinions on which way of communication has more effects, the power and influence of each of them depends on different situations.
+In conclusion, while there are different opinions on which way of communication is more effective, the power and influence of each of them depends on different situations.

+Control grammatical mistakes.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning

+Many grammatically incomplete sentences